 - 25 M

 - 1 D

 - 7 ounces (200 grams) dark chocolate (70% cocoa)

 - 4 ounces (120 grams) whole milk

 - 1 3/4 ounces (50 grams) granulated sugar

-- 1. Use a chef’s knife to finely chop the chocolate, then transfer it to a heatproof bowl.
+- 1. Finely chop the chocolate, preferably with a chef’s knife, and then transfer it to a heatproof bowl.